 Balanced markets never last.
 I will venture to say that the “best” market is one that marginally favours sellers.
 But there is no reason to avoid “bad” news or hype “good” news.
 Market data speak for themselves, and the most useful thing real estate agents can do is provide this data, with objective analysis, to inform buyers and sellers to help them avoid frustration or futility when they are trying to buy or sell properties.
 I know, it’s pesky having to do research and actual work rather than drum up sales with fluffy, salesy talk.
 But times are changing – consumers are smart and they expect more.
 As real estate agents, we have the opportunity to forge an entirely new image built on quality advisory and representation services.
 And many are taking up the challenge.

 You might be thinking that I am picking at nits in my frustration with the analysis and representations made in the CTV piece.
 Well my friends, I want to break it down for you.
 I assure you, I would not write this take-down over marginal errors or minor misrepresentations.
 Let’s walk through the article, look at the relevant underlying data, and analyse the premises and conclusions that are shared in this piece.
 That’s right, let’s apply some critical thinking.
+Oh, and while we’re at it, we’ll identify which are in fact the hottest Ottawa neighbourhoods in July 2020, based on average annual appreciation.

 Double Digit Growth?